CSC3170-2022Fall/project-team-21/README.md

     make
     ```

-- To run the executable file, goto the `build/simple_db` folder, run:
+- To run the executable file, go to the `build/simple_db` folder, run:
     ```bash
     ./simple_db
     ```